TolikPylypchuk/SharpHook/README.md

 simulator.SimulateKeyRelease(KeyCode.VcC);
 simulator.SimulateKeyRelease(KeyCode.VcLeftControl);

-// Press the left mouse button simulator.SimulateMousePress(MouseButton.Button1);
+// Press the left mouse button at (0, 0)
+simulator.SimulateMousePress(0, 0, MouseButton.Button1);

-// Release the left mouse button simulator.SimulateMouseRelease(MouseButton.Button1);
+// Release the left mouse button at (0, 0)
+simulator.SimulateMouseRelease(0, 0, MouseButton.Button1);

-// Move the mouse pointer to the (0, 0) point simulator.SimulateMouseMovement(0, 0);
+// Move the mouse pointer to (0, 0)
+simulator.SimulateMouseMovement(0, 0);

-// Move the mouse pointer to the (0, 0) point, and scroll the mouse wheel simulator.SimulateMouseWheel(0, 0, 10, -1);
+// Scroll the mouse wheel at (0, 0)
+simulator.SimulateMouseWheel(0, 0, 2, -120);
 ```

 SharpHook provides the `IEventSimulator` interface, and the default implementation, `EventSimulator`, which calls
 `UioHook.PostEvent` to simulate the events.

+**Note**: When simulating mouse button pressing/releasing or scrolling, the mouse pointer coordinates are required.
+If
+you need to do that at the current coordinates, then simply track the coordinates with a global hook.

 ### Logging